— a calm, independent game studio —

 An idle almanac for every Apple device.
 Patient, deeply systemized.

 A privacy-first idle role-playing game, native to every Apple device.
-Twenty-three skills, twenty-four hours of offline progression, twin combat and gathering loops, and a small crafted world to explore at your own pace.
+Twenty-four trades, twenty-four hours of offline progression, twin combat and gathering loops, and a small crafted world to explore at your own pace.
 Saves live only in the player's own iCloud.

 A heavy oxblood-leather grimoire on a dark table, sealed with a tarnished brass clasp, lit by a single candle.
 The cover bears an unreadable gold sigil.